learn-co-curriculum/swift-conditionals-readme/README.md

 Here we created a function named studyMore which takes no arguments and doesn't return anything.
 When this function is called, it will print 'Study 📖' to console.
 Following that, we're creating a variable named classIsHard of type Bool with a value of true.
 The next part should be self-evident in that it reads like a sentence.
 We're using an if statement.
 If classIsHard is true (which it is) then we should execute the code in the following { } curly braces.
 The code in the { } curly braces following that if statement is a call to the function studyMore().
 As it stands, 'Study 📖' will print to console because classIsHard has a value of true.
 But what if we change classIsHard to false?
 If we did, then the studyMore() function will not be called and nothing will print to console.
 The compiler will continue on its merry way because the if statement would not have evaluated to true, thus it would not have entered those { } curly braces.
 Add a line note

 We can also specify an "else" clause.
-For example, we can express "if class is hard then study more otherwise catch up on sleep" ike this:
+For example, we can express "if class is hard then study more otherwise "catch up on sleep" like this:

 ````Swift
 func studyMore() {